Healthier Workplaces | A Healthier World

 Lauren E. Kesslak, CIH, CSP is an Industrial Hygienist in the DC metro area.
 She is currently an Environmental Project Manager at ECS Mid-Atlantic based out of National Harbor, MD.
 Lauren has a Bachelor of Science degree in Biology from Saint Francis University (Loretto) and a Master of Science degree in Biology from Shippensburg University.
 She is Certified in Comprehensive Practice by the American Board of Industrial Hygiene (CIH), and by the Board of Certified Safety Professionals (CSP).

-Director At-Large, Christie De Vito
+Christie De Vito

 Terms for Current Board Members